What is health insurance for seniors?

 If you’re eligible for a Commonwealth Seniors Health Care Card or a Pensioner Concession Card you can receive additional benefits such as an increased Medicare Safety Net, and help with hearing services.

-But there are still a number of reasons why you may choose to take out private health insurance.
+There are still a number of reasons you may choose to take out private health insurance.

-For example, surgeries that aren’t an emergency but are important for maintaining quality of life often have a waiting time of months to years in the public system, whereas with private health insurance you may be seen much earlier at a private hospital.
+For example, surgeries that aren’t an emergency but are important for maintaining quality of life can have a waiting time of months to years in the public system, whereas with private health insurance you will likely be seen much earlier at a private hospital.

 Some treatments may not be covered by Medicare, so this is where private health insurance may help you to get tailored care more quickly.

-How to find the best health insurance for seniors?
+How to find the best health insurance as a senior

-- Compare your options carefully, looking at both the premiums and benefits on offer
+- Compare your options carefully, looking at the premiums and benefits on offer

-- Choose a suitable level of coverage that matches your healthcare and financial needs
+- Choose a suitable level of coverage that matches your health and financial needs

 - Select a policy excess (the amount you pay when making a hospital related claim) that best suits your financial situation